avalon60/OraTAPI/README.md

       7z x <sdist_file>.tar.gz -o<path-to-installation-folder>
    ```

-   NOTE: The <path-to-installation-folder> should include an Ora_TAPI directory at the end.
-This does, not need to be pre-created, but including OraTAPI is to allow it to be easily recognised.
+   NOTE: The source distribution file, includes an `oratapi-<x.y.z>` root folder, you may wish to account for this, when constructing <path-to-installation-folder>.
+         Renaming the `oratapi-<x.y.z>`directory is entirely a matter of choice.

 3. Complete the Installation:
    MacOS / Linux